joelbennett0629/myFirstRepo/README.md

 # This is a change to the README.md file in the notInQuotes branch.
 # Projects:
 ## WinRateGrabber, Collects and averages the winrates of two teams in League of Legends.

+# This is a Manual Merge Conflict(MMG).